getsentry/eng-pipes/src/README.md

 | `jobs`    | Webhook endpoints for cron jobs that are triggered via Cloud Scheduler                                                                                                                                        |

 `buildServer.ts` contains the server build logic, while `index.ts` is the entry point and initializes the server.

+## Common Use Cases

+### Adding a New Webhook

+To add a new webhook, nagivate to `webhooks` and follow the directions there.
+Most of the logic should be self-contained within the `webhooks` directory, with handlers in `brain` being appropriate if the webhook is for receiving event streams.
+To send a message to external sources, use the APIs in `api`.

+### Adding a New Cron Job

+To add a new running cron job, navigate to `jobs` and follow the directions there.
+Most of the logic should be self-contained there.

 ## Testing